JunNakayama/scRNAseq-COPD/README.md

 medRxiv https://www.medrxiv.org/content/10.1101/2020.12.03.20242412v1

-This project has been published in American Journal of Respirtory Cell and Molecular Biology. https://pubmed.ncbi.nlm.nih.gov/36108172/
+This project has been published in American Journal of Respiratory Cell and Molecular Biology. https://pubmed.ncbi.nlm.nih.gov/36108172/